Asymmetric $2$-colorings of graphs: Graphs with

+\begin{Tucker's Theorem} \cite{Tu1} Let $G$ be a graph and $A$ be a subgroup of $\mathrm{Aut}(G)$ such that no non-trivial element of $A$ fixes a pair of adjacent vertices.
+Then either the vertices of $G$ can be $2$-colored so that no non-trivial element of $A$ is color preserving or $G$ is one of the graphs $K_4$, $K_5$, $K_7$, $O_6$, or $O_8$.\end{Tucker's Theorem}

+Note that the octahedral graph $O_n$ is defined as the graph obtained from $K_n$ by removing $\frac{n}{2}$ disjoint edges.
+Thus all of the vertices of $O_n$ have degree $n-2$.
+Observe that $O_6=K_{2,2,2}$ is the only graph in Tucker's Theorem which is planar and whose vertices have degree $4$.

+\begin{Lemma} Let $G$ be a graph embedded in an orientable surface $S$, and let $h$ be a homeomorphism of $(S, \Gamma)$ which fixes a vertex $v$ together with edges $e_1$, $e_2$, $e_3$ incident to $v$.
+Then $h$ induces the identity automorphism on $G$. \end{Lemma}

-Define an orientation on $\partial N(v)$ according to the order in which the edges $e_1$, $e_2$, and $e_3$ intersect $\partial N(v)$.
-This gives us an orientation on $S^2$ which is preserved by $h$.
-Let $w$ be a vertex which is adjacent to $v$.
-Then $h(w)=w$ and $h(\overline{wv})=\overline{wv}$.
-Since $h$ is orientation preserving, $h$ cannot reflect the edges incident to $w$.
-However, since $vw$ is fixed, $h$ cannot rotate the edges around $w$.
-According to our definition of a graph $G$ is connected.
-Thus we can inductively conclude that $h$ fixes every vertex of $\Gamma$.
-Hence this 2-coloring of $G$ is intrinsically asymmetric in $S^2$. \end{proof}
+\begin{proof} Since $h$ fixes the vertices of $e_1$, $e_2$, $e_3$, $h$ cannot non-trivially rotate or reflect the edges incident to $v$.
+Thus $h$ must fix every edge incident to $v$.
+Also, there is a disk neighborhood $D$ of $v$ in $S$ which is setwise invariant under $h$.
+Define an orientation on $\partial D$ according to the order in which the edges $e_1$, $e_2$, and $e_3$ intersect $\partial D$.
+This gives us an orientation on $S$ which is preserved by $h$.

+Now let $w$ be a vertex which is adjacent to $v$.
+Then $h(w)=w$ and $h(\overline{vw})=\overline{vw}$.
+Since $h$ preserves the orientation of $S$, $h$ cannot reflect the edges incident to $w$.
+Also, since $h$ fixes $\overline{vw}$, $h$ cannot rotate the edges around $w$.
+Thus $h$ fixes every edge incident to $w$.
+Since $G$ is connected, we can inductively see that $h$ fixes every vertex of $\Gamma$. \end{proof}
-\begin{Theorem} A planar graph has an intrinsically asymmetric 2-coloring in $S^2$ if and only if the graph is not a single vertex, a triangle, a square, a pentagon, $K_4$, $K_{2,4}$, $K_{1,n}$ with $n\not =2$, or $S_{n,m}$ with $n$ and $m$ both odd and not $n=m=1$.
-A planar graph has an intrinsically faithfully chiral 2-coloring in $S^2$ if and only if the graph is not a triangle, a square, a pentagon, $K_{1,n}$ with $n\not =2$, or $S_{n,m}$ with $n$ and $m$ both odd and not $n=m=1$.\end{Theorem}